60 Emotional Release Journal Prompts to Help You Feel Lighter

 Stress Piles Up When Feelings Stay Inside

-I watch many people, maybe you, keep a calm face while anger, fear, and grief build behind the eyes.
-American Psychological Association data from 2023 show that 77 percent of adults report physical symptoms of stress at least once a week.
+I watch many people —maybe you —keep a calm face while anger, fear, and grief build behind the eyes.
+American Psychological Association data from 2023 show that 77 per cent of adults report physical symptoms of stress at least once a week.

 Chronic stress raises evening cortisol, and high evening cortisol predicts poor sleep and metabolic risk (Kumari et al., 2020).
 Emotional suppression also weakens immune response to common colds (Cohen et al., 2019).
 The body pays a price when words stay silent.